Analog fast Fourier transforms for scalable and efficient signal processing: SONOS charge-trapping memory and analog state characterization

-In Fig. \ref{fig:gradient}(c), the distributions asymptotically approach a width of zero in the limit of zero conductance.
+Fig. \ref{fig:gradient}c shows the distribution of SONOS conductances for 32 of the 128 blocks, measured just after programming.
+Because the target conductance is uniform within a block, the ideal width of each distribution is zero.
+The actual non-zero width of the distributions is due to random conductance variability in the SONOS cells caused by device-to-device process variation, write noise, and read noise.
+This variability directly causes random errors in the values of DFT weights used for analog computation.
+Notably, the distributions asymptotically approach a width of zero in the limit of zero conductance.
 This is a unique property of the SONOS memory device when operated in the subthreshold conductance regime.
-In the subthreshold regime, the current through the SONOS transistor channel depends exponentially on the programmed threshold voltage $V_T$.
-The threshold voltage is approximately linearly related to the amount of stored charge in the nitride layer, and random variability in the quantity of charge translates linearly to a variability in $V_T$ but exponentially to a variability in conductance.
-When the target conductance (or current) is very low, a large random variability in $V_T$ may induce a large \textit{relative} variability in the conductance, but a very small \textit{absolute} variability due to the small conductance.
-It can be shown that in the subthreshold regime, the conductance variability is expected to be proportional to the conductance \cite{xiao2022accurate}; this explains the very narrow distributions in Fig. \ref{fig:gradient}(c) as the conductance approaches zero.
-We quantify the width of a block's conductance distribution by its standard deviation, and this is plotted in Fig. \ref{fig:gradient}(e) by the black points for all 128 blocks.
-The proportionality between conductance and variability at low conductance can be seen clearly.
+In this regime, random variability in the quantity of stored charge translates linearly to a variability in $V_T$ but exponentially to a variability in the channel conductance.
+When the target conductance is very low, a large random variability in $V_T$ may induce a large \textit{relative} variability in the conductance, but a very small \textit{absolute} variability due to the small conductance.
+It can be shown that as a result, the subthreshold conductance variability is proportional to the conductance \cite{xiao2022accurate}.
+We quantify the width of each block's conductance distribution by its standard deviation, and this is plotted in Fig. \ref{fig:gradient}e by the black points for all 128 blocks.
+The proportionality between conductance and variability at low conductance can be clearly seen.
 At larger conductances, the width of the distribution eventually saturates to the conductance tolerance used in the write-verify algorithm.